sequelize/umzug/README.md

 ### Events

-Umzug is an [EventEmitter](https://nodejs.org/docs/latest-v10.x/api/events.html#events_class_eventemitter).
-Each of the following events will be called with `name` and `migration` as arguments.
+Umzug is an [emittery event emitter](https://www.npmjs.com/package/emittery).
+Each of the following events will be called with migration parameters as its payload (with `context`, `name`, and nullable `path` properties).
 Events are a convenient place to implement application-specific logic that must run around each migration:

 * `migrating` - A migration is about to be executed.
 * `migrated` - A migration has successfully been executed.
 * `reverting` - A migration is about to be reverted.
 * `reverted` - A migration has successfully been reverted.

+All events are type-safe, so IDEs will prevent typos and supply strong types for the event payloads.

 ## License